AlveusLabs/SN94-BitSota/docs/validation.md

 # Validator Guide

-Validators in BitSota evaluate miner submissions, verify algorithm quality, and vote on rewards through a smart contract voting system.
+Validators in BitSota evaluate miner submissions, verify algorithm quality, and distribute rewards through on-chain weight setting using Yuma consensus.

 ## What is a Validator?

-Validators receive algorithm submissions from miners through the relay server, independently re-evaluate each submission on standardized datasets, and vote through the Capacitor smart contract to distribute rewards to miners who discover algorithms that beat the current performance threshold.
+Validators receive algorithm submissions from miners through the relay server, independently re-evaluate each submission on standardized datasets, and set on-chain weights to direct network emissions to miners who discover algorithms that beat the current performance threshold.

 ## How It Works

 ```
-Relay Server → Validator Polls → Re-evaluates Submission → Verifies Score → Votes via Contract → Miner Gets Reward
+Relay Server → Validator Polls → Re-evaluates Submission → Verifies Score → Sets Weights → Miner Gets Emissions
 ```

-Validators currently fix all evaluations to the CIFAR-10 binary (airplane vs automobile) dataset.
-Every relay submission is re-run on that benchmark regardless of the task type claimed by a miner, so miners should target this dataset when evolving algorithms.
+Validators fix all evaluations to the CIFAR-10 binary (airplane vs automobile) dataset.
+Every relay submission is re-run on that benchmark regardless of the task type claimed by a miner.

 1. RelayPoller background thread fetches new submissions every 60 seconds
 2. Validator verifies miner's cryptographic signature to prevent forgery